 Uncertainty avoidance describes the degree to which members of a culture feel threatened by ambiguous or unknown situations and have created beliefs, institutions, and practices to minimize uncertainty.

-Cultures with high uncertainty avoidance (Greece, Portugal, Japan, Belgium, much of Latin America) prefer decisions backed by extensive data, thorough analysis, detailed planning, and clear rules.
+Cultures with high uncertainty avoidance (Greece, Portugal, Japan, Belgium, much of Latin America) prefer decision making under uncertainty backed by extensive data, thorough analysis, detailed planning, and clear rules.
 Ambiguity is uncomfortable and should be reduced through research and planning before action is taken.
 "Let's try it and see what happens" feels reckless and irresponsible.

 Cultures with low uncertainty avoidance (Singapore, Denmark, Sweden, the United States, United Kingdom) are more comfortable making decisions with incomplete information, tolerating ambiguity, and adjusting course as new information emerges.
 "Analysis paralysis" is a recognized pathology.
 A good-enough decision made quickly is often preferred to a perfect decision made slowly.